 Manuel Ntoyai @Manuel_Ntoyai

-This time round, the twilight girls had their eyes on a different type of client: government officials and other guests, visiting the town for the Madaraka Day preparations and celebrations.
+This time round, they had their eyes on a different type of client: government officials and other guests, visiting the town for the Madaraka Day preparations and celebrations.

 With local hotels witnessing 80 per cent bookings two weeks prior to the event, their mission would never have been clearer.